ai-systems-today/ai-systems.today.github.io/content/workshops/ai-900/index.md

 ## Conclusion

 The Microsoft Azure AI Fundamentals certification (AI-900) is a valuable credential for professionals seeking to understand the potential of AI and Azure's AI services.
 With the right preparation, passing this exam can open doors to numerous opportunities in the AI domain.
-At AI Systems Today, our goal is to provide top-quality workshops that equip you with the skills and confidence needed to excel.
+At AI SYSTEMS TODAY, our goal is to provide top-quality workshops that equip you with the skills and confidence needed to excel.

 Join us to master the fundamentals of AI and gain a solid understanding of Microsoft Azure's powerful AI services.
 Together, let's embark on a journey to shape the future of technology!